Medical Properties Trust: A Government-Backed 6.15% Yield

 Hospitals will benefit from the 50% reduction in the payroll tax, to increase operating cash flows.

+Outside the bill itself, Congressional leaders promise more money in subsequent bills.
 The happy reality is that hospitals have gotten everything they were asking for and a little more, along with promises from leaders in both parties that "this is just the beginning" of aid to hospitals.
 There will be more bills coming, with more help.

 Implications for MPW